rohitsaikishore/CoreJava/README.md

-this Repository is used to share the core java learning every day
+this Repository is used to share the core java learning every day.